julai215/itf_manual_testing_final_project_example_and_portofolio/Files/Final Project/README.md

 # Functional specifications

 The below Story was created in JIRA and describes the functional specifications of the Dependants module, for which the final project is performed upon.
-Test analysis has been performed and the test conditions were found, from which the test cases are derived below.

 ![image](https://user-images.githubusercontent.com/99291143/163687093-6f1780d1-2808-4038-9ae2-65c22540a55c.png)